 But which one is better?
 I believe we all have our favorite distros but having used either of these distros, I’m gonna make an argument for why I believe one is better than the other, so kindly indulge me and let’s see if you can agree with me.

-Both Ubuntu and Linux Mint have quite similar requirements.
+Both Linux Mint and Ubuntu have quite similar requirements.
 For new computers, whichever way you go, you’re going to be fine.
 For older hardware, Ubuntu does best with Lubuntu, Xubuntu and Ubuntu MATE flavors and Mint users also have Mint MATE edition available.

 There isn’t much difference in the installation experience of both distros.
 Both use the Ubiquity installer and the experience is quite similar.
 Ubuntu and Mint both offer support for UEFI.